 Introduction to thermal and statistical physics.
 The laws of thermodynamics are studied from microscopic and macroscopic perspectives.
 Quantum statistical mechanics will be developed and applied to blackbody radiation, fermionic and bosonic systems.
 This course is offered in the fall semester of odd-numbered years.

 Prerequisites: PHY 209 and 210.

 A special interest course covering at an intermediate-level a physics topic not covered in regular physics courses.
 This course is offered in the fall semester.
 Student input as to the course topic will be sought prior to fall registration.
+Prerequisites: Determined by the topic.

 A special interest course covering at an intermediate-level a physics topic not covered in regular physics courses.
 This course is offered in the spring semester.
 Student input as to the course topic will be sought prior to spring registration.
+Prerequisites: Determined by the topic.